taylorbf/WAM/README.md

 ## Contributing Modules

-**All users are encouraged to add modules to WAM.
-I am accepting all pull requests of working modules.**
+**All users are encouraged to add modules to WAM!
+I am accepting all pull requests of working modules.
+These can be audio effects, signal generators, granular synths... the sky's the limit.**

 Modules are written as JS object literals within WAM.js.
 Each object follows the same pattern of properties and methods.

-The sine oscillator module looks like this:
+##### Example Module: "Sine" (sine oscillator with frequency and volume controls)

 ```js
 Modules.sine = {